This country-specific Q&A provides an overview of Tax laws and regulations applicable in Sweden.

 How often is tax law amended and what are the processes for such amendments?

-Swedish Tax Law is not amended at a specific date.
+Swedish tax law is not amended at a specific date.
 But, amendments and/or tax proposals are generally included in the Swedish Government’s fall and spring budgets.
-However, tax proposals are not limited to the Government budgets and may also be proposed in bills covering specific tax issues.
+However, tax proposals are not limited to Government budgets and may also be proposed in bills covering specific tax issues.

 What are the principal procedural obligations of a taxpayer, that is, the maintenance of records over what period and how regularly must it file a return or accounts?

-.
-For companies the filing deadline vary depending on when the company’s financial year end, July 1 (calendar year), 1 November (January-April), 15 December (May- June) or 1 March (July-August).
-If a company files its income tax return electronically, the deadline is postponed by one month.
+For companies the filing deadline vary depending on when the company’s financial year end, July 1 (calendar year), 1 November (January-April), 15 December (May-June) or 1 March (July-August).

 Employers must file employer tax returns covering social security charges and taxes withheld from the employees renumeration monthly.